-What's New in Your World?
-Step into a Virtual Reality Step inside the enigmatic 7-meter black cylinder and suddenly you are watching a grey whale float over your head while a school of fish swim around your ankles.
+Step inside the enigmatic 7-meter black cylinder and suddenly you are watching a grey whale float over your head while a school of fish swim around your ankles.
 On another visit you might find yourself deep in someone's bloodstream or visiting a foreign country.
 These ultra-sensory experiences are provided in specially equipped labs in the Gerald M. Kline Innovation Space at the Cal State Long Beach University Library.
 The newest technological addition to the Innovation Space lab is a tracking wall that will, for example, allow you to take a virtual walk through a house created by an industrial design student and use tracking devices to move the furniture around.
-Or a dance student, with the aid of sensors and goggles, might research an interpretive dance by watching and performing alongside virtual dancers who are projected onto a 9-meter screen.
-The Igloo Vision Cylinder and Virtual Reality & Augmented Reality Tracking Wall are the latest additions to the Innovation Space, an interdisciplinary on-campus design facility that houses 3D printers, laser cutters, digital scanners and now virtual reality labs.
-INNOVATION SPACE PAGE 33: In the Igloo Vision Cylinder, students can visit places around the world or in their own neighborhoods.
-Director Dr. Christiane Beyer said Igloo can imitate surface space by taking a computer-design image and project it on cameras that are placed overhead on trusses.
+Or a dance student, with the aid of sensors and goggles, might research an interpretive dance by watching and performing alongside The Igloo Vision Cylinder and Virtual Reality & Augmented Reality Tracking Wall are the latest additions to the Innovation Space, an interdisciplinary on-campus design facility that houses 3D printers, laser cutters, digital scanners and now virtual reality labs.
+PAGE 33: In the Igloo Vision Cylinder, students can visit places around the world or in their own neighborhoods.
+Director Dr. Christine Beyer said Igloo can imitate surface space by taking a computer-design image and project it on cameras that are placed overhead on trusses.
 In the VR & AR tracking lab, an optical tracking system, along with virtual reality glasses, give viewers a sense of being in the scene.
 "It's very interesting because there are five projectors on top and they project down around you," Beyer said of Igloo.
 "It's used a lot for training purposes because in most cases, military and police were trained to look forward and not over their shoulders to see what was coming from the back.
 This changes that."
 Beyer said the applications are endless.